 All of these are additional traits that can make a backpack go from good to awesome, depending on what you want out of your pack, and how much you are willing to shell for it.

 Wearer comfort is arguably the most important element of a good backpack, and comfort begins with a proper fit.

 Serious hikers who carry heavy gear for days on end carefully measure their torso length to achieve the right backpack fit.
 While that's not entirely necessary for everyday backpack wear, the principle is worth bearing in mind.
 And it's easy to measure (with the help of a friend), so we've included directions here.

 Measure the distance between your C7 vertebra (the knobbly protrusion at the base of your neck) and your iliac crest (in the middle of your back, level with the top of your pelvic bone).
 This distance is your torso length.
 Make sure to buy a backpack that fits your torso length properly; the store guide will be able to help you with this.

 Mind you, this type of measurement pertains more to hiking backpacks than everyday packs.
 But those who are particularly tall or short may want to try on an everyday backpack before making a purchase.

 Padded straps are great, but how well do they support you?
-Sagging straps pull weight down your back, leading to incorrect posture and a backache.
+Sagging straps pull the weight down your back, leading to incorrect posture and backache.
 Make sure you can adjust your straps and still enjoy freedom of movement.